Our offices are located on the second floor of a professional building. The building has handicapped parking as well as an elevator.

 - Your friends (or family) are tired of listening to you.
 Friends and family are meant to be there for one another but sometimes our lamenting can become too much.
 It is becoming hard to find those once receptive set of ears or that shoulder you cry on.

 - You start overusing or abusing something (or someone) to try and help alleviate your symptoms.
 When things are hard we feel uncomfortable.
 No one really likes to feel uncomfortable so they try to find ways to numb the pain.
 Most people think of substances such as alcohol or drugs but it is possible to numb with other things as well.
 We can numb our pain with busyness, shopping, gambling, driving fast, sleeping, over eating, over exercising, etc.

 - People have noticed and said something to you.
 We often think we are hiding it well or that it is not bad enough that others would notice the difference.
 So, when someone approaches you and says something, it really is time to consider help.

 Currently we have several levels of counselors.
-We have Licensed Clinical Professional Counselors (LCPC), Licensed Professional Counselors (LPC), and interns.
-A LCPC has completed two years of clinical supervision as well as other intensive requirements.
-On the other hand, a LPC has completed their initial license and is working towards their clinical requirements to advance to a LCPC.
+We have Licensed Clinical Professional Counselors (LCPC), Licensed Professional Counselors (LPC), Licensed Social Workers (LSW), Licensed Clinical Social Workers (LCSW) and interns.
+A LCPC and LCSW have completed two years of clinical supervision as well as other intensive requirements.
+On the other hand, an LPC and an LSW have completed their initial license and is working towards their clinical requirements to advance to a LCPC or LCSW.
 An intern has completed their graduate work in counseling.
-They are working under the supervision of a LCPC.
+They are working under the supervision of one of the clinical licensed therapists.
 All these counselors are qualified to provide psychotherapy and other counseling services.
 They are trained to work with individuals, families, and groups to treat mental, behavioral and emotional problems and disorders.